golioth/golioth-openthread-demo-docs/website/docs/create-otbr/create-otbr.md

 The directions below were derived from [the Codelabs OpenThread directions for the Raspberry Pi](https://openthread.io/guides/border-router/raspberry-pi).
 We are replicating them here to reduce the directions down to the absolutely necessary steps to replicate our setup.

 We recommend using [the "Raspberry Pi OS with desktop" downloaded from the official repo page](https://www.raspberrypi.com/software/operating-systems/), as it allows you to showcase the OTBR web interface directly from your Raspberry Pi.
 We do this on [the Golioth Red Demo at conferences](https://blog.golioth.io/golioth-showcase-at-zds/) with a built-in screen.
 It is very useful to be able to directly navigate to the web browser on a monitor and commission the network.
+We also recommend you have a mouse and keyboard attached during install, as this is how the Raspberry Pi was designed to be commissioned.

 Burn the downloaded image to an SD card on your computer: